blarApp/lsp-poc/docs/README.md

 What if you could visualize your codebase as a graph?
 What if you could see how different parts of the system are connected, and how changes in one part of the codebase affect other parts?
 What if you could use this graph to navigate your codebase, understand its structure, and identify potential issues before they become problems?
 That is exactly what we set out to build.

-We will share how we built this tool, the challenges we faced, decisions we made and lessons we learned along the way.
+I will share how we built this tool, the challenges we faced, decisions we made and lessons we learned along the way.

 ## Breaking Down the Problem: Hierarchy and References